VAGO is strongly committed to protecting the privacy of individuals.

-You have a right to access and correct personal information that VAGO holds.
+You have a right to access and correct personal information that VAGO holds about you.
 You can request access to your information from VAGO.

 If the information is audit evidence, we cannot disclose this information due to secrecy requirements in the Audit Act 1994 relating to audit evidence.
 In this case, we cannot provide access.

 We will correct inaccurate, incomplete or out-of-date personal information when new details are provided.